bandit-masked/raccoon/README.md

 # About

 Raccoon Music Player is a little music player with a surprise.
 Made as a proof-of-concept Python app with the awesome [Dear PyGui](https://github.com/hoffstadt/DearPyGui/) and [PyMiniAudio](https://github.com/irmen/pyminiaudio) libraries, the project was created for the purpose of learning Python and gaining familiarity with the aforementioned libraries.
-The functionality of the app is limited by design as the aim of this project was learning and just creating something fun.
+As the focus of this project was on learning and just creating something fun, the functionality of the music player is minimalistic.

 # Usage
 Raccoon Music Player will list and play all MP3, WAV and FLAC music files that are stored in the music folder of the project.
 Copy your music files to the music folder, start the app and play your favourite tunes. 💕🎶